trefmanic/rpspice/README.md

     pip3 install requests cryptography

 ## Usage
-**Please, remember, that this is a prototype.
-It may not work and could be a subject to major changes in the future.**

-As of now you need to have SSH access to the Proxmox VE cluster.
+As of now you need to have SSH access to the node of a Proxmox cluster, which is running VM.
 The user (root) and the authentification method (RSA key) are still hardcoded in.

 Run this script with the **--help** argument to get a full list of options:

     ./rpspice.py --help

-[//]: # (Now with GPG commit signatures.)
+[//]: # (Version 0.1 released!)